Josephine M. Hagerty House

-The Josephine M. Hagerty House is an historic house at 357 Atlantic Avenue in Cohasset, Massachusetts.
-Built in 1938, it was the first building in the United States commissioned Bauhaus architect Walter Gropius, who collaborated with Marcel Breuer on its design.
-It is one of the nation's early examples of International Style architecture and was listed on the National Register of Historic Places in 1997.
+The Josephine M. Hagerty House is an historic house at 357 Atlantic Avenue in Cohasset, Massachusetts, United States.
+Built in 1938, it was the first building in the U.S. designed by either of its architects: Bauhaus architect Walter Gropius and his partner Marcel Breuer.
+It is one of the nation's early examples of International Style architecture and is listed on the National Register of Historic Places.
+The original owners retained the house until 1951, after which it was resold multiple times.
+Successive owners have modified the architecture, including enclosing a deck.

-Description and history

 The Hagerty House is situated on a point of land overlooking Massachusetts Bay on the north shore of Cohasset, west of Sandy Beach.
 The house sits near the rocky coastline, on a foundation made of locally gathered fieldstone.
 Parts of the house are supported by lally columns.
-The house is an L-shaped structure, with a horizontal (roughly north–south) single-story section and a three-story section extending west (inland) below its left end.
-The exterior is finished in vertical board siding, interspersed with floor-to-ceiling plate glass windows and bands of windows set to maximize ocean views.
-A sundeck projects farther to the south.
-The building has undergone a number of minor alterations, primarily in response to the harsh conditions imposed on the original materials used.
-Windows have been replaced, retaining the basic plan and intent, and the stone used in the chimneys, foundations, and retaining walls has been repointed using salt-resistant cement.
+The house is an L-shaped structure, with a north–south single-story section and a three-story section extending west from one end.
+The exterior is finished in vertical board siding, interspersed with floor-to-ceiling plate glass windows and bands of windows; farther to the south, a sundeck projects eastward.
+The building has undergone a number of minor alterations, including window and cement replacement, over the years.

-The house was built in 1938 and was the first commissioned design by Walter Gropius in the United States (his first U.S. design was his own house in Lincoln, Massachusetts).
-It was commissioned by John Hagerty, a student of his at the Harvard Graduate School of Design, as a home for his mother, and was completed in collaboration with Marcel Breuer.
-Like his own house, Gropius emphasized simple lines and the use of native materials (wood and local stone) in its construction.
+Site

+The Josephine M. Hagerty House is located at 357 Atlantic Avenue in Cohasset, Massachusetts, United States.
+The house sits on the shoreline of a rocky peninsula, occupying a land lot of 33600 ft2.
+The house is about 250 ft from Atlantic Avenue; since the land slopes downhill from the street, the house itself is substantially lower than the adjacent avenue.
+There is a lawn separating the house from the street, and a gravel driveway from Atlantic Avenue down to a garage under the house's northern end.
+The house comes within 20 ft to the Atlantic Ocean at its rear, or eastern, end.
+There is a beach next to the house, occupying a gap in the granite seawall that runs along the shoreline on either side of the house.

+Architecture

+The house was designed by the partnership of Walter Gropius and Marcel Breuer; Gropius was the original architect, while Breuer joined him later.
+Although the house is in the International Style, it incorporates elements of naval architecture, such as stilts.
+Breuer regarded himself as the primary architect, and he had created the final plan based on Gropius's initial drawings.

+The design used mass-produced and utilitarian materials, in keeping with the teachings of the Bauhaus school, which Gropius had founded.
+For example, exterior steel staircases, interior radiators, and exposed terracotta chimney pipes were all left exposed.
+The materials were acquired off-the-shelf from hardware stores.
+Breuer had used several elements of the design in previous European commissions such as the Villa Harnischmacher in Germany, as well as Gane Pavilion in England.